colsen9/colsen9/README.md

 ## ABOUT ME

 Senior student at Iowa State University pursuing a Bachelor of Science in Computer Science.
 Passionate about building reliable software, solving complex problems, and continuously improving my technical skill set.
 I enjoy exploring the intersection of software engineering, systems, and security.
+After graduation, I plan to search for work opportunities in the Greater Chicagoland Area with a focus in Information Technology and Cybersecurity

 ## INTERESTS